terraform-aws-modules/terraform-aws-dms/README.md

   ...
 ```

-Continuing the same lookup patter, to create event subscriptions, you simply reference the replication instance ID in the `instance_event_subscription_keys`field when subscribing to instance notifications, or the `replication_tasks` keys in the `task_event_subscription_keys` to subscribe to the tasks notifications (all or only select keys for select tasks):
+Continuing the same lookup pattern, to create event subscriptions, you simply reference the replication instance ID in the `instance_event_subscription_keys` field when subscribing to instance notifications, or the `replication_tasks` keys in the `task_event_subscription_keys` to subscribe to the tasks notifications (all or only select keys for select tasks):

 ```hcl
   ...